 Diversity and Inclusion – Diversity at UChicago has a rich history and future, from student resources to community inclusion, academics to research, and beyond.
-We invite you to learn more about the new University-wide Diversity and Inclusion Initiative.
+We invite you to learn more about the University-wide diversity and inclusion initiatives.

 Urban Education Institute – UEI is dedicated to creating knowledge to produce reliably excellent schooling for children growing up in urban America, including research, training, tools, and four campuses of the University of Chicago Charter School.

-Urban Health Initiative – UHI is the University of Chicago Medicine’s long-term commitment—in partnership with civic leaders, community organizations, health care providers, and South Side residents—to strategically improve health and access to quality care on the South Side of Chicago through patient care, community-based research, and medical education.
+Urban Health Initiative – UHI is UChicago Medicine’s long-term commitment—in partnership with civic leaders, community organizations, health care providers, and South Side residents—to strategically improve health and access to quality care on the South Side of Chicago through patient care, community-based research, and medical education.

-Civic Engagement – The University has devoted the research and creative thinking of some of the nation’s top scholars, as well as millions of dollars in investment in recent years, to support local schools, jobs, health care, arts, housing, and public safety.
+Civic Engagement – The University has devoted the research and creative thinking of some of the nation’s top scholars, as well as millions of dollars in investment in recent years, to support local schools, jobs, health care, arts, civic infrastructure, and public safety.

 Center for the Study of Race, Politics, and Culture – This interdisciplinary program promotes scholarship and debate around the topics of race and ethnicity and their impact on people’s daily lives.

-University Community Service Center – This student-run organization fosters the development of civic-minded students by providing substantive community service opportunities through community partnerships based on mutual trust and respect.
+University Community Service Center – This department fosters the development of civic-minded students by providing substantive community service opportunities through community partnerships based on mutual trust and respect.